Winter Fuel Payment - What is a Winter Fuel Payment?

 What is a Winter Fuel Payment?

-A Winter Fuel payment is a one-off, tax-free payment of between £100 and £300 made during the winter to help with heating costs, it is made to households with someone over Pension Credit age.
+A Winter Fuel Payment is a one-off, tax-free payment made during the winter to help with heating costs.
+It is made to households that include someone over State Pension age.

 Most payments are made automatically during November and December.
 If you apply for the first time, you should receive your payment before Christmas.

-The amount you can receive each winter can vary according to your personal circumstances.
+The amount (between £250 and £600) you can receive each winter can vary according to your personal circumstances.
 Your age or other people living with you who are also eligible can affect the amount you receive.

 A Winter Fuel Payment does not count as income when working out your entitlement to other benefits.